1965–1966 Ukrainian purge: Purge

 In late August 1965, the KGB issued orders to its Ukrainian branch to begin arresting intellectuals.
-From 24 August to 4 September 25 leading Sixtiers (seven in Kyiv (Note: Ivan Svitlychnyi, P. Morhun, Oleksandr Martynenko, I. Rusyn, Yivha Kuznetsova, Yaroslav Hevrych, and Mykola Hryn.) and 17 in Lviv, (Note: Ivan Gel, Mykhailo and Bohdan Horyn, Mykhaylo Osadchy, Mykhailo Kosiv, S. Baturyn, Hanna Sadovska, Myroslava Zvarychevska, Yaroslava Menkush, Mykhailo Masiutko, Ihor Gereta, Mefodii Chubatyi, Valentyn Moroz, Dmytro Ivashchenko, Mykhailo Ozernyi, V. Ivanyshyn, Panas Zalyvakha, and Anatolii Shevchuk.) according to the Kharkiv Human Rights Protection Group; other sources claim further locations, for those arrested, such as Odesa for Gereta and Krasne railway station for Mykhailo Horyn.) were arrested on charges of anti-Soviet agitation.
+From 24 August to 4 September 25 leading Sixtiers (seven in Kyiv (Note: Ivan Svitlychnyi, P. Morhun, Oleksandr Martynenko, I. Rusyn, Yivha Kuznetsova, Yaroslav Hevrych, and Mykola Hryn.) and 17 in Lviv, (Note: Ivan Gel, Mykhailo and Bohdan Horyn, Mykhaylo Osadchy, Mykhailo Kosiv, S. Baturyn, Hanna Sadovska, Myroslava Zvarychevska, Yaroslava Menkush, Mykhailo Masiutko, Ihor Gereta, Mefodii Chubatyi, Valentyn Moroz, Dmytro Ivashchenko, Mykhailo Ozernyi, V. Ivanyshyn, Opanas Zalyvakha, and Anatolii Shevchuk.) according to the Kharkiv Human Rights Protection Group; other sources claim further locations, for those arrested, such as Odesa for Gereta and Krasne railway station for Mykhailo Horyn.) were arrested on charges of anti-Soviet agitation.
 While the dates of the arrests are agreed upon, sources differ as to the individuals arrested on each date.
 For example, Bohdan Horyn recalled that he and Mykhailo Horyn were arrested on the same date as Kosiv (26 September), while the Resistance Movement in Ukraine encyclopedia states that Kosiv was not arrested until 27 September, being arrested alongside Zalyvakha and Gereta.

 The initial arrests had the opposite of the intended effect; far from cowing the Ukrainian intelligentsia into cooperation with the government, it encouraged them to more actively protest against worsening human rights conditions.
 On 4 September 1965, at the film theatre Ukraine premiere of Sergei Parajanov's Shadows of Forgotten Ancestors, leading Ukrainian intellectual Ivan Dziuba, along with student Vasyl Stus and with the support of journalist Viacheslav Chornovil, staged a protest against the arrests.
 Dziuba claimed that the film's status was overshadowed by the ongoing purge, and began listing the names of those arrested.
 As he was being escorted out of the theatre by the director, Stus called on those "against the revival of Stalinism" to stand up.

 After September, the arrests continued, although at a decreased rate.
 Sviatoslav Karavanskyi was arrested in Odesa on 13 November, according to both Bohdan Horyn and Resistance Movement in Ukraine.
 Shevchuk's arrest, according to Horyn and Resistance Movement in Ukraine, later occurred in Zhytomyr on 23 May 1966, the last of the significant arrests.

 A total of around 190 to 200 people were arrested.